owlbarn/owl/README.md

 ![Plot example 02](examples/test_plot_02.png)

 Here is another example using `Stats.gibbs_sampling` to sample a bivariate distribution.
-Gibbs sampling requires the full conditional probability function as we defined in `f p i` where `p` is the parameter vector and `i` indicates which parameter to sample.
+Gibbs sampling requires the full conditional probability function so we defined its corresponding random number generator in `f p i` where `p` is the parameter vector and `i` indicates which parameter to sample.

 ```ocaml
 let f p i = match i with